EHRKit: A Python Natural Language Processing Toolkit for Electronic Health Record Texts: Performance Evaluation

 \subsection{Summarization}

-Since there are many existing pretrained models for summarization in the general NLP field, we investigate how they perform in the biomedical literature and clinical data.
-Summarization corpora from the clinical scenario are very challenging to be obtained, we chose the existing PubMed \cite{cohan-etal-2018-discourse} and MIMIC-CXR \cite{johnson2019mimic} as our principal datasets.
+We explore the performance of some pre-existing summarization models from the broader NLP field when applied to biomedical literature and clinical data.
+Given the difficulty in obtaining summarization corpora from clinical settings, we opted to use the existing PubMed \cite{cohan-etal-2018-discourse} and MIMIC-CXR \cite{johnson2019mimic} as our primary datasets.

-PubMed dataset consists of 133k biomedical scientific publications from the PubMed database.
-Each input document is a scientific article, and the reference summary is the associated abstract.
-MIMIC-CXR is a de-identified, Protected Health Information removed dataset of chest radiographs, with a DICOM format and free-text radiology reports.
-We use a subset from the MIMIC-CXR Dataset for the MEDIQA 2021 Radiology report summarization shared task\footnote{\url{https://sites.google.com/view/mediqa2021}}.
-Each example contains three fields: (a) findings field contains the original human-written radiology findings text, (b) impression field contains the human-written radiology impression text, and (c) background field contains background information of the study in text format.
+The PubMed dataset comprises 133k biomedical scientific publications sourced from the PubMed database.
+In this dataset, each input document is a scientific article, with the corresponding abstract serving as the reference summary.
+MIMIC-CXR is a de-identified, Protected Health Information removed dataset of chest radiographs, We use a subset from the MIMIC-CXR for the MEDIQA 2021 Radiology report summarization shared task \cite{delbrouck-etal-2021-qiai}.
+Since we did not obtain the ground truth of the original test data, we applied the validation as our test set, and left out 2000 examples from the original training set for validation.
 We show the statistics in Tab.~\ref{table:datastats}.

-We evaluate selected pretrained abstractive methods using ROUGE \cite{lin2004rouge}.
-Among the four models, we can observe that SciFive has a high R-1 score, but BigBird \cite{zaheer2020big} and Pegasus \cite{zhang2020pegasus} achieve a better score on R-2 and R-L, respectively, on the two datasets.
-This evaluation shows that it is challenging to determine which model is the best in our specific scenario, though SciFive was pretrained for this purpose.
-In the future, more work can be done to improve automatic summarization for biomedical and clinical texts.
+In Table~\ref{tab:sum}, we assess a selection of pre-trained abstractive methods using the ROUGE metric \cite{lin2004rouge}.
+Among the four models evaluated, BART \cite{lewis2019bart}, though trained with a general purpose, demonstrates a high R-1 score.
+However, BigBird \cite{zaheer2020big} also showed competitive performance on R-L in PubMed.
+These results highlight the complexity of identifying a single superior model for our specific use case, even though SciFive was specifically pre-trained for this task.
+Future research could focus on enhancing the automatic summarization of biomedical and clinical texts.